 The map images were scanned from AMG 84 based maps.
 Therefore, if the cursor is placed at the intersection of two grid lines, the coordinate readout will not correspond to the values of those grid lines.
 Future map editions will display a grid pattern based on the GDA94 datum and therefore the readout will then correspond to the grid values.
 See also p25

 HINT: To speed up the process in case you need to start over again, keep a record by printing a copy of the map and annotating it with the four corner grid references which you previously entered.
-If MacGPS Pro won't let you click the DONE button it is probably because you made a mistake entering the GR and will need to start again.
+If MacGPS Pro won't let you click the DONE button it is probably because you made a mistake entering the GR and will need to start again, or perhaps you have failed to select a point on the map, to register the grid reference.

 The Ultimate Goal